MaherDissem/Virtual-Paint-using-OpenCV/README.md

 # Virtual Paint using OpenCV

-Detects and draws moving objects on a webcam based on their color.
+Detects and draws moving objects (pencils) on a webcam based on their color.

 Currently only red and blue pencils are detected.